julianeon/aquila/README.md

 `export NODE_OPTIONS=--openssl-legacy-provider`

-Note: not a good security practice in general but you can do this if you want to view the app.
+Note: not a good security practice in general but this will let the app run if you want to view it locally.

 Created with [Create React App](https://github.com/facebook/create-react-app).